yuliyu123/audits/README.md

 I'm an independent security researcher, currently active in smart contract contests and bug bounty platform.

 Now I'm mostly focus on solidity smart contract security and open for private audits or security consulting about Solidity/Rust/Go smart contract or cosmos chains.
-If anything I can help you please contact with me by discord: `pks7323`, twitter: [`@pks_eth`](https://x.com/pks_eth) or gmail: `looperx95@gmail.com`.
+If anything I can help you please contact with me by discord: `pks7323` or twitter: [`@pks_eth`](https://x.com/pks_eth).

 If you are a team and is searching a security researcher as team audit also welcome.